Patients & Families

 We are inviting interested individuals and groups to submit an expression of their interest via our postings page.

 Patients will also be members of technical committees, along with other health experts, to co-develop standards and evaluate leading practices related to a given area.
-To see the full list of open technical committees and to apply, visit our Technical Committees Recruitment page.
+To see the full list of open technical committees and to apply, visit our Patient Partnership Recruitment.